-- Council requests the EIS detail the approval process required to permit the commencement of 3,600m trains on Inland Rail and specify thresholds of incremental change not needing consent/approval. - Council is concerned an operational degradation issue exists for the east-west movement of regional freight traffic and the need exists to facilitate access to existing and proposed intermodals and industrial areas. - Council disputes the assertion "the proposal would not have any impacts to train paths when in operation" and instead suggests that Inland Rail mainline priority and existing train priority matrix would mandate impacts to regional train scheduling and operations. - Council requests the EIS demonstrate why the proposal has minimal connectivity to Inland Rail, particularly in high production agricultural areas where there is an opportunity for road freight movements to be shifted to rail. - Council is disappointed that provision has not been made for any future connection to the Binnaway to Gwabegar Rail Line and why provision for potential future connections by corridor identification and associated land acquisition has not been included within the EIS. - Council expects there should be no lasting impacts to Council controlled and other classified roads as a result of the Project and Council requests that any infrastructure approval contain conditions of approval to include; - A requirement for road condition (dilapidation) surveys to be undertaken by a mutually approved independent consultant and to a mutually approved scope of works and reports provided to Council in an agreed format.
-A copy of road condition reports to be provided to the relevant road authorities (including TfNSW and Council) for review.
-Any damage to roads resulting from the Project to be rectified in a timely manner during the periods specified in the following point. - Due to the nature of this project and significant unknown impacts on road use and subsequent road condition that could potentially arise during operations, a requirement for assessment and any resultant rectification to be ongoing for a period of up to 10 years post construction or 5 years post commencement of operations; whichever is the greater.
+- Council requests the EIS detail the approval process required to permit the commencement of 3,600m trains on Inland Rail and specify thresholds of incremental change not needing consent/approval.

-- Council does not consider the haulage route assessment in the EIS to be representative of a practical material supply strategy for construction of a project with an overall length of 306km, and Council is concerned the lack of acknowledgement regarding the likelihood of altered haulage routes of quarry material has resulted in an ineffective risk assessment process for transport and road impacts. - Council requests that the proponent prepare and make public a Level Crossing Report for Project infrastructure, which must include: - the cumulative impacts of multiple level crossings on transit time throughout the region which may impact the route selection for road traffic, particularly Higher Mass Limits (HML) vehicles during peak harvest and intercity road freight. - o the cumulative impacts on the wider rail Network. - Council requests the EIS confirm that all public road rail crossings (level crossings and bridges) incorporate design allowance for passage a maximum agricultural vehicle dimensions. - Council requests that all rural landholders who suffer from property severance be afforded the option of a private level crossing for ease of machinery and livestock movement.
+- Council is concerned an operational degradation issue exists for the east-west movement of regional freight traffic and the need exists to facilitate access to existing and proposed intermodals and industrial areas. - Council disputes the assertion "the proposal would not have any impacts to train paths when in operation" and instead suggests that Inland Rail mainline priority and existing train priority matrix would mandate impacts to regional train scheduling and operations. - Council requests the EIS demonstrate why the proposal has minimal connectivity to Inland Rail, particularly in high production agricultural areas where there is an opportunity for road freight movements to be shifted to rail. - Council expects there should be no lasting impacts to Council controlled and other classified roads as a result of the Project and Council requests that any infrastructure approval contain conditions of approval to include; - A requirement for a road safety audit to be undertaken by a mutually approved independent consultant and to a mutually approved scope of works, especially for construction related works.
+A of this road safety report to be provided to the relevant road authorities (including Transport for NSW (TfNSW) and Council) for review and endorsement. - A requirement for road condition surveys/reports to be undertaken by a mutually approved independent consultant and to a mutually approved scope of works.
+A copy of road condition reports to be provided to the relevant road authorities (including TfNSW and Council) for review and endorsement.
+Any damage to roads resulting from the Project to be rectified. - Due to the nature of this project and significant unknown impacts on road use and subsequent road condition that could potentially arise during operations, a requirement for assessment and any resultant rectification to be ongoing for a period of up to 10 years post construction or 5 years post commencement of operations; whichever is the greater. - Council does not consider the haulage route assessment in the EIS to be representative of a practical material supply strategy for construction of a project with an overall length of 306km, and Council is concerned the lack of acknowledgement regarding the likelihood of altered haulage routes of quarry material has resulted in an ineffective risk assessment process for transport and road impacts. - Council requests that the proponent prepare and make public a Level Crossing Report for Project infrastructure, which must include: - the cumulative impacts of multiple level crossings on transit time throughout the region which may impact the route selection for road traffic, particularly Higher Mass Limits (HML) vehicles during peak harvest and intercity road freight. - o the cumulative impacts on the wider rail Network. - Council requests the EIS confirm that all public road rail crossings (level crossings and bridges) incorporate design allowance for passage of maximum agricultural vehicle dimensions. - Council requests to have the proposed active level crossings at Narromine-Eumungerie Rail Road and Tomingley-Narromine Road upgraded to include grade separation.
+This is an issue of high importance as this route attracts a large external traffic volume to Council roads and is imposing a maintenance cost issue on Council.